Awareness is a first step in building a safer and heathier environment for all.

-The U.S. Environmental Protection Agency (EPA) estimates that on average, each American uses over four pounds of pesticides each year.
+The U.S. Environmental Protection Agency (EPA) estimates that on average, every American uses over four pounds of pesticides each year.

 Treating plants or controlling garden pests with chemicals often makes the situation worse because the chemicals damage the soil's natural defense system by killing off good organisms and bacteria along with the bad.
 This, in turn, may lead you to think that more chemicals are needed.
 In fact, healthy soil is full of beneficial bacteria, fungi, and other organisms that work together to keep disease and pests under control and protect the health of plants.